 Certain trustee, accounting, and administrative expenses relating to the maintenance of participant records and the Plan's administration are absorbed by the Company and qualify as exempt party-in-interest transactions under ERISA.
 The Plan also invests in Company stock.
-The Company is the Plan sponsor, and therefore, transactions qualify as exempt party-in-interest transactions.
+The Company is the Plan sponsor, and therefore, transactions with L.B.
+Foster Company qualify as exempt party-in-interest transactions.
 Notes receivable from participants also qualify as exempt party-in-interest transactions.